UoA-Maker-Club/smart-lanterns/README.md

 ## `Step 6: Voice Assistant`

 You can add a connection to Google Assistant via the sinric pro app.
 Download the app from the [Google Play Store](https://play.google.com/store/apps/details?id=pro.sinric&hl=en_NZ&gl=US) or the [Apple App Store](https://apps.apple.com/us/app/sinric-pro/id1513086098).
 From the app you log in and all your devices should display in a list.
-Then you can open the [Google Home](https://play.google.com/store/apps/details?id=com.google.android.apps.chromecast.app&hl=en_NZ&gl=US) app and click `+ > Set up device > Works with Google > Sinric Pro`. this allows you to link your Sinric Pro device to Google Home and control it with voice commands!
+Then you can open the [Google Home](https://play.google.com/store/apps/details?id=com.google.android.apps.chromecast.app&hl=en_NZ&gl=US) app and click `+ > Set up device > Works with Google > Sinric Pro` in the top left corner. this allows you to link your Sinric Pro device to Google Home and control it with voice commands!

 ## `Past the workshop:`